 Some time ago, Google caused quite a stir by announcing a new ranking factor for 2021: page experience.
 User experience has always been an essential part of building the best site out there, but now, it will play an even bigger role in helping you build awesome sites for your customers.
-All this is powered by new metrics, with at the centre: the Core Web Vitals.
-Time to meet LCP, FID and CLS!
+All this is powered by new metrics, with at the center: the Core Web Vitals.
+Time to meet LCP, FID, and CLS!

 The Google page experience update powered by Web Vitals